Skip to main content

 Vessel & Tuna Company Partners

 ISSF reports have explored the benefits of fisher-scientist interactions at workshops and onboard purse seines.
-These tuna vessels and organizations, for example, partnered with ISSF on at-sea bycatch-reduction research projects in 2011-2017:
+These tuna vessels and organizations, for example, have partnered with ISSF on previous at-sea bycatch-reduction research projects:

 • F/V YOLANDA L (INFRIPESCA)